Classify each of the following mixtures as homogeneous or heterog... | Channels for Pearson+

 Heterogeneous Mixtures

 Heterogeneous mixtures consist of visibly different substances or phases.
 The components can often be separated by physical means, and their proportions can vary throughout the mixture.
-An example is a salad, where you can see and identify the individual ingredients, making it clear that the mixture is not uniform.
+An example is a salad, where you can see and identify the individual ingredients, such as lettuce, tomatoes, and cucumbers.

 Recommended video: